Testing secret interaction with astrophysical neutrino point sources: Summary and conclusions

 \section{Summary and conclusions}

 The recent discovery of a steady neutrino point source in NGC 1068 by the IceCube Collaboration opens a new chapter for neutrino astronomy which offers a large range of new opportunities.
 Naturally, the most obvious and most important is a new view of the Universe at the highest energies.
 This is expected to pave the way to a better understanding of the sources of cosmic rays.
 In addition, high energy neutrinos that have traversed well-measured astrophysical distances offer further opportunities and can be used to test physics beyond the SM.
 In this work, we studied the implications of secret neutrino interactions on the signal from neutrinos point sources.
 We use a minimal parameterization of such an interaction based on a light new scalar mediator with a $\mathcal{O}(\mbox{MeV})$ mass that couples to neutrinos.
 This allows for interactions of the astrophysical neutrinos with the \CNB that scatter them out of the path to Earth and thus lead to an energy- and distance-dependent reduction of the observed flux.
 The key ingredient to analyze this phenomenon quantitatively is the ratio of the distance and the mean free path, i.e. the optical depth~$\tau$.
 It is controlled by the new physics parameters but it also depends on unknown SM physics: the absolute mass scale of the background neutrinos.
 In particular, if the lightest mass eigenstate is still relativistic today the optical depth can be significantly enhanced compared to the case where all species of the \CNB are non-relativistic.
 This is due to the fact that the condition for a resonant enhancement of the cross section can be met over a larger range of energies.
 We provide simple, analytic expressions for the optical depth of local sources in both cases and discuss the averaging procedure that is needed if a source is far enough away for the expansion of the Universe to play a role.
 Equipped with these general results we analyze the impact on the flux of the two know sources of astrophysical neutrinos, NGC 1068 and TXS 0506+056, and estimate limits on the parameter space of the model.
 For low mass mediators, the limits inferred from both sources are comparable while for high masses of an MeV or more TXS 0506+056, which has a harder spectrum and is observed at higher energies, is more constraining.
 In the intermediate region, the sensitivity is boosted if the resonant enhancement of the cross section falls in the energy range where neutrinos from a source are emitted.
 This effect is much more pronounced if the lightest neutrino is approximately massless and we find a significant improvement of the sensitivity compared to a non-relativistic \CNB.
 Thus a robust determination of the absolute mass scale is highly desirable for proper assessments of the potential to test new physics with point sources.
 However, with the discovery of additional sources and more precise determinations of the flux, we expect that significant improvements will be possible in the near future even if the absolute masses of the neutrinos should remain elusive.
+One highly promising candidate for this is PKS 1424+240.
+As this source is even further away than TXS 0506+056, it could strengthen the bounds considerably.
+With, more data on the way the prospects for testing new physics with new astrophysical neutrino points source is exciting.